Zhao-Lab-UW-DHO/AdaptFM/README.md

 - Use those annotations to fine-tune/train models on your data
 - Add new models or annotation algorithms

+***Model Versions***

+The installation scripts for CellposeSAM, MicroSAM, SAM2, SAM3, SAM-Med3D, and nnU-Net have been tested with the specific commit hashes/versions.
+These upstream tools change frequently, so we track and update compatibility as needed.

+If you find a newer version that works (or breaks), please open an Issue so we can update the installer

 [Installation](#main-installation) | [Get Started](docs/Standard) | [Customizing (Advanced Users)](docs/Customizations/customizations-main.md) | [Try the Demo](docs/Testing_AdaptFM.md)

 ![Segmentation Demo](asset/demo_cropped.gif) ![SAM2 Demo](asset/SAM2_GIF.gif)